 Costs incurred for producing and communicating advertising for the Company are charged to operations as incurred.
-Advertising expense was \$70,128 and \$51,994 for the years ended December 31, 2016 and 2015, respectively.
+Advertising expense was \$80,146 and \$70,128 for the years ended December 31, 2017 and 2016, respectively.
+Included in advertising costs was approximately \$3,000 and \$0, which is included in discontinued operations for the years ended December 31, 2017 and 2016, respectively.

-Stock-Based Payment Arrangements
+Share-Based Payment Arrangements

-Generally, all forms of stock-based payments, including warrants, are measured at their fair value on the awards' grant date typically using a Black-Scholes pricing model, based on the estimated number of awards that are ultimately expected to vest.
-The Company measures the cost of share-based payment transactions at the grant date based on the calculated fair value of the award, and recognizes this cost as an expense ratably over the recipient's requisite service period during which that award vests or becomes unrestricted.
-Stock-based compensation awards issued to non-employees for services rendered are recorded at either the fair value of the services rendered or the fair value of the stock-based payment, whichever is more readily determinable.
+Generally, all forms of share-based payments, including warrants, are measured at their fair value on the awards' grant date typically using a Black-Scholes pricing model, based on the estimated number of awards that are ultimately expected to vest.
+The Company measures the cost of share-based payment transactions at the grant date based on the calculated fair value of the award and recognizes this cost as an expense ratably over the recipient's requisite service period during which that award vests or becomes unrestricted.
+Share-based compensation awards issued to non-employees for services rendered are recorded at either the fair value of the services rendered or the fair value of the share-based payment, whichever is more readily determinable.
 The shares are subsequently remeasured at their fair value at each reporting date over the service period of the awards.
-The expense resulting from stock-based payments is recorded in other selling, general and administrative expenses in the consolidated statements of operations.
+The expense resulting from share-based payments is recorded in other selling, general and administrative expenses in the consolidated statements of operations.